niuhuan/teleser-rs/README.md

             // modules
             .with_modules(vec![raw_plugin::module(), proc_plugin::module()])
-            // connect to server via proxy url, like socks5://127.0.0.1:1080 (runtime) .with_proxy(match std::env::var("TELESER_PROXY") {
+            // connect to server via proxy url, like socks5://127.0.0.1:1080 (runtime)
+            // please delete this code if you not add feature named proxy .with_proxy(match std::env::var("TELESER_PROXY") {
                 Ok(url) => Some(url),
                 Err(_) => None,